Vincenzo Gioberti: Works and Philosophy

 Gioberti is in some respects a Platonist.
 He identifies religion with civilization, and in his treatise Del primato morale e civile degli italiani arrives at the conclusion that the church is the axis on which the well-being of human life revolves.
-In it he affirms the idea of the supremacy of Italy, brought about by the restoration of the papacy as a moral dominion, founded on religion and public opinion.
+In it, he affirms the idea of the supremacy of Italy, brought about by the restoration of the papacy as a moral dominion, founded on religion and public opinion.
 In his later works, the Rinnovamento and the Protologia, he is thought by some to have shifted his ground under the influence of events.

 His first work, written when he was thirty-seven, had a personal reason for its existence.
-A young fellow-exile and friend, Paolo Pallia, having many doubts and misgivings as to the reality of revelation and a future life, Gioberti at once set to work with La Teorica del sovrannaturale, which was his first publication (1838).
+A young fellow-exile and friend, Paolo Pallia, having many doubts and misgivings as to the reality of revelation and future life, Gioberti at once set to work with La Teorica del sovrannaturale, which was his first publication (1838).
 After this, philosophical treatises followed in rapid succession.
 The Teorica was followed by Introduzione allo studio della filosofia in three volumes (1839–1840).
-In this work he states his reasons for requiring a new method and new terminology.
+In this work, he states his reasons for requiring a new method and new terminology.
 Here he brings out the doctrine that religion is the direct expression of the idea in this life, and is one with true civilization in history.
 Civilization is a conditioned mediate tendency to perfection, to which religion is the final completion if carried out; it is the end of the second cycle expressed by the second formula, the Ens redeems existences.

 Essays (not published till 1846) on the lighter and more popular subjects, Del bello and Del buono, followed the Introduzione.
 Del primato morale e civile degli Italiani and the Prolegomeni to the same, and soon afterwards his triumphant exposure of the Jesuits, Il Gesuita moderno, no doubt hastened the transfer of rule from clerical to civil hands.
 It was the popularity of these semi-political works, increased by other occasional political articles, that caused Gioberti to be welcomed with such enthusiasm on his return to his native country.
-All these works were perfectly orthodox, and aided in drawing the liberal clergy into the movement which has resulted since his time in the unification of Italy.
+All these works were perfectly orthodox and aided in drawing the liberal clergy into the movement which has resulted since his time in the unification of Italy.

 In the wake of the failure of the 1848 revolutions and the papacy's increasingly reactionary turn, Gioberti published Il Rinnovamento civile d’Italia, in which he bitterly attacked the Jesuits, Italy's reactionary clergy, and Piedmont's timid monarchy.
 Something of Gioberti's early optimism lived on among the liberal aristocrats and Catholic intellectuals such as Antonio Rosmini, Cesare Balbo, and Massimo d'Azeglio who afterwards turned to support the national aspirations of Piedmont's liberal monarchy.

-The Jesuits, however, closed round the pope more firmly after his return to Rome, and in the end Gioberti's writings were placed on the Index.
-The remainder of his works, especially La Filosofia della Rivelazione and the Prolologia, give his mature views on many points.
+The Jesuits, however, closed round the pope more firmly after his return to Rome, and in the end, Gioberti's writings were placed on the Index.
+The remainder of his works, especially La Filosofia della Rivelazione and Prolologia, give his mature views on many points.